Campus Life and Resources

 The system allows students to keep track of progress toward their degree, including information about courses taken, teaching, professional development activities, and scholarly productivity.
 Much of this information will be automatically imported from other campus databases, reducing the amount of work that students need to do to stay current.
 Students can use their profile information to create documents suitable for employment or fellowship applications.
 For faculty, this system provides a simple interface to track the progress of students whom they supervise.
 For administrators, the system allows simple access to a wealth of information about the activities of students in their program and helps streamline reporting processes.

 The system is customizable by departments and programs.
 It is designed to integrate and simplify existing feedback processes or to encourage units to begin regular evaluations.
-The Graduate and Professional School provides support and training for departments and programs as they implement the system.
+The Graduate and Professional School will provide support and training for departments and programs as they implement the system.

 George H.W.
 Bush Presidential Library and Museum